juanantonio284/my_python_notes/recursions/recursions_unit_2_lesson_4.md

 The basis of this material is *copied and pasted* from class slides and transcripts, but I have arranged, re-arranged, explained, re-explained, commented, and changed comments to make it easier to understand.
-In other words: the contents of this file are either *very different* to the original class material or *essentially the same and don't provide anything new*, depending on how you want to look at it.
-No claims are made and no guarantees are given; these are simply my personal notes and are arranged and edited in a way that is convenient for me.
+In other words, the contents of these files are either *very different* to the original class material or *essentially the same and don't provide anything new*, depending on how you want to look at it.
+Simply put: these are simply my personal notes and they are arranged and edited in a way that is convenient for me; no claims are made and no guarantees are given.

 Note: the course is organized in `units` that contain `lessons` that contain videos and exercises.
 I refer to the videos as "`sessions`" (as in *class sessions*) and give them their own numbering.